MohwasThere/alx-system_engineering-devops/README.md

-using the bash in basic ways
+Testing out the basics of shell bash in linux ubuntu